 As I stylist, I know what works for me and my clients.
-I was shocked when my bridal consultant told me to try this ugly-looking dress on a hanger.
+I was shocked when my bridal consultant told me to try this, what I thought was an ugly-looking dress on a hanger.
 Well, little did I know, it turned out to be my wedding dress!
 Lesson?
 Try it on.
 You will be surprised!

 10. Don’t stand in one spot…MOVE!

 It’s fun to stand on the pedestal like a princess, but on your actual wedding day you won’t just be standing still.
 You’ll be making rounds with guests, dancing, and sitting.
 You have to move to see if you can wear this dress all day.